MichaelELeonard/Supervised-Machine-Learning-Challenge/README.md

 <img src="ReadMe Pics/Pic 12.png" width="648" height="391">

-In this Challenge, we were challeged to utilize a superved machine learning model to evaluate loan risk.
+In this Challenge, we were challenged to utilize a supervised machine learning model to evaluate loan risk.
 A dataset of historical lending activity from a peer-to-peer lending services company was provided to build a model that can identify the creditworthiness of borrowers.

 ## Split the Data into Training and Testing Sets

 ### Read `lending_data.csv` data into a Pandas DataFrame.

- The data was read into a Pandas DataFrame for anaylsis.
+ The data was read into a Pandas DataFrame for analysis.
 <br>
 <img src="ReadMe Pics/Pic 1.png" width="858" height="167">

 <br>

-The “loan_status” column was removed from the DateFrame and place it in its own own DataFrame resulting in two stand alone DataFrames of data.
+The “loan_status” column was removed from the DateFrame and it was placed in its own DataFrame resulting in two standalone DataFrames of data.
 The two Dataframes can be viewed below.

 <br>
 <img src="ReadMe Pics/Pic 3.png" width="785" height="155">